2023 Best Travel Guitar – Acoustic & Electric Guitar On The Road

 Manufacturers trim off a big chunk of the body and headstock to improve portability.
 Some even go for a headless design.

-If you want a playable guitar, your options are limited to travel guitars with unusual shapes and headstocks.
+If you want a playable full size guitar for traveling, your options are limited to travel-sized guitars with unusual shapes and headstocks.

 With their skeletal body frames, silent guitars can also be considered an alternative to full-scale travel guitars because they offer the same portability and playability.